HomeAirfare DealsSave $250 on Virgin Atlantic bookings with this targeted Amex offer

 If you’re considering a premium cabin booking, keep in mind that while it used to be hard to recommend Virgin Atlantic thanks to its appalling horse box style Business Class seats, some of the aircraft that it now operates now feature considerably newer business class seats and a new Premium Economy seat, and these are the aircraft you should aim to book if possible.

-Related – Virgin Atlantic A350 Upper Class Review (New Suites – Daytime Flight)
+Related – Virgin Atlantic A350 Upper Class Review (The newer suites – Daytime Flight)

 Related – I got a good look at the new Virgin Atlantic A330 Upper Class seat & Virgin’s surprise